 Ticks on dogs and cats belong to the family Ixodidae, which are hard ticks.
-Female hard ticks increase their weight up to 120 times as they engorge with blood prior to egg laying; when fully engorged a female tick can measure around one centimetre in length and appears like a small bean.
+Female hard ticks increase their weight up to 120 times as they engorge with blood prior to egg laying; when fully engorged, a female tick e.g. Ixodes, can measure around one centimetre in length and resembles a small bean.

-Occurrence/Distribution
+Occurrence/distribution

-Ticks are endemic throughout almost all of Europe, and there are more than 12 different species, with varying biology and geographical distribution.
+Ticks are endemic throughout almost all of Europe, and there are dozens of different species, with varying biology and geographical distribution.
 Ixodes ricinus is widely distributed except in northern Scandinavia.
-Figs 2a and 2b indicate the main distribution of Rhipicephalus sanguineus (2a) and Dermacentor reticulatus (2b).
+Figures 2a and 2b indicate the main distribution of Rhipicephalus sanguineus (2a) and Dermacentor reticulatus (2b).
 The latter tends to have patchy distribution.